bt3gl/Curated_JavaScript_and_Frontend/README.md

-# 🦄 YYGGTJSFSS: Yeah, You Gotta Get the JS Frotend Shit Straight 🦄
+# 🦄 YYGGTJSFSS: Yeah, You Gotta Get the JS Frotend 🌈 Straight 🦄

 A repository for those who postponed JS, React, GraphQL and all that 🌈 to 2019.